Vinkovci: Economy and transportation

-Its economy is primarily based on trade, transport and food and metal processing.
+Vinkovci's economy is primarily based on trade, transport and food and metal processing.
 Industries include foodstuff, building material, wood and timber, metal-processing, leather and textile.
 Due to the surrounding farmland, also notable are farming and livestock breeding, and the town hosts a Crop Improvement Centre.

 Vinkovci is also the intersection of the main roads D55 (Županja–Vinkovci–Vukovar), D46 (Đakovo–Vinkovci–Serbian border), D518 (Osijek–Vinkovci) and several regional roads, thereby providing an eastern connection between Podravina and Posavina roads, including motorways (A3 and A5).

 Vinkovci railway station is the main railway junction of eastern Croatia, of railroads leading from Bosnia and Herzegovina toward Hungary and from the capital Zagreb toward Belgrade.
-The large railway junction, after Zagreb the second largest in Croatia, underlies the importance of transit in Vinkovci.
+The large railway junction, the second largest in Croatia after Zagreb, underlies the importance of transit in Vinkovci.

 The river Bosut is not a waterway.

 Demographics

 The city administrative area includes the following settlements (population from the 2011 census):